annemarievdmarel/lifehistory_invasion/README.md

 AIM 3: we examined whether number of founders and/or a fast life history influences invasion success of squirrels using the dataset provided by Bertolino (2009).

 The analyses are provided in the Rmarkdown file "life history traits.Rmd".

+You can use the work using the CC BY-NC license.